Applying to college involves a great deal of paperwork. It is important that students keep track of all deadlines and materials.

 Applications usually include a candidate information section, an extracurricular chart, one or more essays, and a check for the application fee.

 A smaller number of colleges accept the Coalition Application.
 Some, including the University of Maryland at College Park, only accept the Coalition Application.
-The College Counselors will discuss the different application options in college classes and individual meetings.
+College Counselors will discuss the different application options during college classes, individual meetings, and at the College Application Boot Camp.

 Students are responsible for completing their “My Schools” forms and notifying Susan Chase, the College Counseling Assistant, as soon as they are prepared to apply to schools.
 They must complete their materials for the college counseling office in advance, according to the deadlines below.